 As an insured person, Mr. Kumar had second thoughts about it.
 He had all the rights to file the claim.
 After all, that was one of the major reasons that he bought the automobile insurance in the first place.
 He was tensed about the drawbacks of filing the claim and its consequences.

 The amount of deductible expenses is specified at the time of buying a policy.
 It is that portion of the claim amount which the policyholder has to bear from his own pocket.
-When it comes to file a claim, the deductible expenses, depreciation etc. are deducted from the total amount and then the remaining balance is payable.
+When it comes to filing a claim, the deductible expenses, depreciation, etc. are deducted from the total amount and then the remaining balance is payable.
 It is not that mandatory to file a claim that sums up more or less, close to the deductible expenses.

 Your NCB is affected